“Transfer pricing is the leading edge of what is wrong with international tax”

 Transfer pricing is one of the most important issues in international tax.

-Transfer pricing happens whenever two related companies – that is, a parent company and a subsidiary, or two subsidiaries controlled by a common parent – trade with each other, as when a US-based subidiary of Coca-Cola, for example, buys something from a French-based subsidiary of Coca-Cola.
-When the parties establish a price for the transaction, they are engaging in transfer pricing.
+Transfer pricing happens whenever two companies that are part of the same multinational group trade with each other: when a US-based subidiary of Coca-Cola, for example, buys something from a French-based subsidiary of Coca-Cola.
+When the parties establish a price for the transaction, this is transfer pricing.

 Transfer pricing is not, in itself, illegal or necessarily abusive.
 What is illegal or abusive is transfer mispricing, also known as transfer pricing manipulation or abusive transfer pricing.
 (Transfer mispricing is a form of a more general phenomenon known as trade mispricing, which includes trade between unrelated or apparently unrelated parties – an example isreinvoicing.)